Throw & Go Bins

 Sand the edges with 80-grit sandpaper while the sides are still clamped together (Photo 4).
 Use one of the two cut side boards to mark one of the other uncut sideboards, and repeat the process.

 If you’ve already chosen a color for your project, now would be a good time to sand and finish all the parts.
 That way, you’ll only have to touch up the fastener holes after assembly.
 Some of the plywood edges may have voids, which can be filled with wood putty or patching compound.

 Build the bin sections before you install the top and bottom.
 If you have a brad nailer, make assembly easier by tacking all the parts together before you drive in the screws.

 Lay out two of the sides back to back with the good side of the plywood facing down.
 Using a straightedge, mark lines between the notches to serve as a reference line for the bottoms of the bins.
-The bottom of the whole unit will serve as the bottom of the lowest bins, so fasten the bottom on the second lowest bin first.
+The bottom of the whole unit will serve as the bottom of the lowest bins, so fasten the bottom on to the second lowest bin first.
 Align the board above the reference line.